Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/svg-sprites.md

 </svg>
 ```

 We define another SVG area, where we can add a specific class if needed.
-And then make use of the `use` element and `Xlink` to the icon ID defined in the `symbol`.
+And then, make use of the `use` element and `Xlink` to the icon ID defined in the `symbol`.

 Then we can style the icons as such: